-A Declaration of Trust, also known as a Deed of Trust, is a legally-binding document that records the financial arrangements between joint owners of a property, and/or anyone else who a financial interest in the property.
+A Declaration of Trust, also known as a Deed of Trust, is a legally-binding document recording the financial arrangements between joint property owners, and/or anyone else with a financial interest in the property.

-The purpose of a Declaration of Trust is to remove any uncertainty as to what will happen to each person’s money.
-Setting out the financial arrangements between you at the outset will provide clarity, hopefully reducing any disagreements in the future.
+The purpose of a Declaration of Trust is to remove any uncertainty as to what will happen to each person's financial investment in the property.
+Setting out these financial arrangements at the outset provides clarity, hopefully reducing any disagreements in the future.

-A Declaration of Trust (Deed of Trust) is a legally binding agreement, so those involved must honour the terms.
+Because a Declaration of Trust (Deed of Trust) is a legally binding agreement, those involved must honour the terms.

 Who Should Get a Declaration of Trust?

-A Declaration of Trust is useful for anyone who is buying a property with someone else as joint owners, or who is buying a property with the help of someone else.
+A Declaration of Trust is useful for anyone who is buying a property with someone else as joint owners, or anyone who is buying a property with financial help from someone else.